 - 1. Completion of a Medical Office Specialist Program Application. - 2.
 Copy of high school transcript, college transcript or G.E.D. - 3.
 Copy of driver's license or other form of government I.D. - 4.
 Pre-TASP Reading Test with score of 14 or higher.
-(To schedule exam, please call the WCJC Testing Department at 979-532-6457).
-Please contact the CE department for testing waivers if you have already taken another college entrance exam (ACT, SAT, THEA, ASSET) or refer to the Testing Waivers section of the Medical Office Specialist Program Application. - 5.
+(To schedule exam, please call the WCJC Testing Department at 979-532-6386).
+Test must have been taken within the past 3 years. - 5.
 All students must pass a Criminal Background Check.